DTUbjsb/46750_g28_Assignment_2/README.md

 - **src/data_loader:** this file is not to be opened and run per se, it serves as a function for the model files to retrieve data from the csv files
 - **src/main_modelX:** the jupyter file to run to generate the csv files for plotting and showing the results of the models with the input data supplied.
 Some plots are made here to supplement the plots in the final report, to make sure the models are working as intended during use.
 - **src/params.csv:** this file contains the modelling choices.
 The rows should be self explanatory.
-- **src/plotting files:** the plots in the final report can be made with the plotting files.
+- **src/plot_figures:** the plots in the final report can be made with the plotting files.